gameserverapp/Platform/Documentation/docs/dashboard/machines/practical_info.md

 Game files: `C:\serverfiles`
 Alternative game files path: `C:\Users\ContainerUser\serverfiles`

-## Useful Docker parameters
-Configure custom Docker parameters using [Docker launch params](/dashboard/game_servers/getting_started#docker-launch-params).

-### Mount a folder (symlink equivalent)
-GSA automatically mounts the game server files directory inside the container (see paths above).
-In cases where you need one or more custom folders mounted, you can do so by adding the following line to the Docker launch params, per folder you want to mount:

-`-v C:\path\on\machine:C:\path\inside\container`

-The example above will mount the folder `C:\path\on\machine` (on the machine) inside the container at the path `C:\path\inside\container`.

-For Linux the same principle applies, but with different paths.

 ## Access container console
 In some occasions you may want to login on the container and fire command manually.